grpc/proposal/L46-core-tls-credential-API.md

   // @param tls_version: The maximum TLS version. void set_max_tls_version(grpc_tls_version tls_version);

+  // WARNING: EXPERT USE ONLY.
+MISUSE CAN LEAD TO SIGNIFICANT SECURITY DEGRADATION.
+  //
   // Sets a custom chain builder implementation that replaces the default chain
   // building from the underlying SSL library.
 Fully replacing and implementing
   // chain building is a complex task and has dangerous security implications if